oatlog/oatlog/doc/extended_abstract/main.typ

 For the relations Add and Sub we have $"Add"(a,b,c) <==> "Sub"(c,b,a)$ (due to $a + b = c <==> c
 - a = b$), meaning that Add and Sub are really just the same relation but with permuted columns.
 This motivates merging relations, which in this case involves modifying all rules mentioning Sub to instead use Add or vice versa.
 The rules that must be modified include the functional dependency on Sub, which is added as a secondary functional dependency on Add.
 Hence in order to merge relations like this, we really want the e-graph engine to support multiple functional dependencies on a relation.
 Merging relations does not only save memory but also improves performance by causing unifications to happen earlier.

 Additionally, we might have rules providing commutativity, $"Add"(a,b,c) <==> "Add"(b,a,c)$, or otherwise permuting the columns of a relation.
+// These can be seen as motivating merging relations with a permutation of themselves.
+These single-relation rewrite rules are good candidates for being promoted to something built-in, similar to functional dependencies.
-These can be seen as motivating merging relations with a permutation of themselves.
-Doing this involves noting that some column subsets are equal to each other, like ${a,c}$ and ${b,c}$ in the previous example, so indexes with keys ${a, c}$ and ${b,c}$ are identical and only one must be stored.
+Exploiting this involves noting that some column subsets are equal to each other, like ${a,c}$ and ${b,c}$ in the previous example, so indexes with keys ${a, c}$ and ${b,c}$ are identical and only one must be stored.
 Also, any insertion to the relation must be extended to add all equivalent permutations of itself #footnote[Merging relations like this is similar to